-We expect to amend the Preferred Stock Terms prior to the completion of this offering and for the Preferred Stock Terms to terminate concurrently with the conversion of all outstanding shares of our Series A Preferred Stock and Series B Preferred Stock, as well as the \$16.0 million preference payment on our Series A Preferred Stock, into shares of our common stock immediately prior to the completion of this offering.
-Immediately prior to the completion of this offering, we expect to enter into a stockholders agreement, or the Stockholders Agreement, which will provide Squadron with certain board representation rights following the completion of this offering.
+We expect to amend the Preferred Stock Terms prior to the completion of this offering and for the Preferred Stock Terms to terminate concurrently with the conversion of all shares of our Series A Preferred Stock and Series B Preferred Stock into shares of our common stock immediately prior to the completion of this offering.
+Prior to this offering, we expect to enter into a stockholders agreement, or the Stockholders Agreement, which will provide current holders of our Series A Preferred Stock and Series B Preferred Stock with certain board representation rights following the completion of this offering.